zoetyu/workshop-ws-04-24-chrome-extension/README.md

 We use ```chrome.browserAction``` to both read events and set the badge, like above.
 We also use ```chrome.tabs.executeScript``` to reload the page.

-You can probably think through the pseudo code for this function, but we've included the code here since it's a bit heavy with new syntax for the chrome api.
+You can probably think through the pseudo code for this function, but we've included the code here since it's a bit heavy with new syntax for the chrome api. :muscle:

 ```javascript
 // onclick method